kandanapp/kandan/README.md

 Credits
 =======
-* CloudFuji for leading and sponsoring the initial development of Kandan
 * [Sacha Greif](http://sachagreif.com/i-wrote-a-book/) for his __amazing__ design job and exacting implementation standards on Kandan.
 A wonder and a pleasure to work with.
 * [Andrew Hampton](https://github.com/andrewhampton) For the initial manual server install instructions.
 * [Thomas Risberg](https://github.com/trisberg) For the Cloud Foundry install instructions and compatibility fixes.
+* [Cloudfuji](http://cloudfuji.com) for leading and sponsoring the initial development of Kandan

 LICENSE
 =======